in28minutes/SpringIn28Minutes/README.md

 At in28Minutes, we ask ourselves one question everyday
 > How do we create more amazing course experiences?
 > We use 80-20 Rule.
-We discuss 20% things used 80% of time in depth.
+We discuss 20% things used 80% of time in depth

 We are creating amazing learning experiences for learning Spring Boot with AWS, Azure, GCP, Docker, Kubernetes and Full Stack.
 300,000 Learners rely on our expertise.
 [Find out more.... ](https://github.com/in28minutes/learn#best-selling-courses)